calebking7/Symptoms_Checker/README.md

 # Symptom Checker

 ## Overview
-**Symptom Checker** is a web-based tool developed using Streamlit that allows users to quickly predict minor illnesses based on their selected symptoms.
-By utilizing a Decision Tree Classifier, this application provides an initial diagnosis, helping users gain insights into potential health concerns.
+**Symptom Checker** is a basic web-based tool built with Streamlit that enables users to quickly predict minor illnesses based on their selected symptoms.
+The application leverages a **Decision Tree Classifier** to provide an initial diagnosis, allowing users to gain insights into potential health issues.
+This tool is a `demo` for a quick self-check.

-Check out the Streamlit App [here](https://symptomschecker.streamlit.app/).
+Check out the live Streamlit App [here](https://symptomschecker.streamlit.app/).

 ## Features
-- User-friendly interface for selecting symptoms
-- Predicts possible conditions based on input
-- Responsive design for accessibility on various devices
-- Error handling for unselected symptoms
+- **User-friendly Interface:** Easily select symptoms from a list to get a prediction.
+- **Accurate Condition Prediction:** Utilizes a trained Decision Tree Classifier model.
+- **Drug Information:** Displays related drug options for the predicted condition, sourced from a drug side effects dataset.
+- **Responsive Design:** Accessible from any device, whether on mobile or desktop.
+- **Error Handling:** Ensures users select symptoms before making a prediction.

 ## Getting Started